-Sometimes, death is not the end.
+Death is not always the end.
 Magic is a powerful force, and with it even the dead can rise again.

 Such spells are not without cost, however, and resurrection spells require the rarest of components—diamonds of a particular cut, rarity, and quality.
-These diamonds cannot be bought on the open market—finding one may be a whole adventure in itself.
+These gemstones can't be bought on the open market—finding one may be a whole adventure in itself.

 |Raise Dead||5th||10 days||Royal diamond|

 |True Resurrection||9th||200 years||Astral diamond|

 The Reincarnate spell is unique in that it requires only mystic oils.
 Unlike rare diamonds, these oils can be bought or crafted during downtime—at a significant cost.

 If you want to add a sense of finality to death, use this No Resurrections variant rule.